- Location: Louisiana

 Driving defensively is an important part of being a responsible driver in Louisiana, and in order to drive defensively you must focus on all potential hazards (intersections, construction zones) and have a plan of action to keep them potential (using your turn signals, reducing your speed).

 Your focus when driving should be all encompassing.
-Not only should you be aware of what's in front of you by looking 10 to 15 seconds ahead, but you should also pay attention to traffic behind and next to you.
+Not only should you be aware of what's in front of you by looking about 10 to 15 seconds ahead, but you should also pay attention to traffic behind and next to you.
 Check your mirrors often.
 Anticipate potential hazards.
 Be aware of signs and signals.

 Driving when you're tired is dangerous.
 Reaction times are slower.
 Concentration wanes.
 Focus dims.
 And, ultimately, dozing occurs.